Thriving at UK Without A Car

 Bus and Shuttle Information: Learn about mass transit options both on campus and off, including regular routes and specialized, seasonal programs.

-- Campus Buses and Shuttles: The free Campus Area Transit System (CATS) fleet supports several routes serving the campus core during the fall and spring semesters as well as the Medical Center Shuttle, which operates year-round.
+- Campus Buses and Shuttles: The free Campus Area Transit System fleet supports several routes serving the campus core during the fall and spring semesters as well as the Orange and Pink Routes, which operate year-round.
 Free transportation to the campus periphery is supplied through an agreement with the Transit Authority of Lexington, Kentucky, or Lextran.
 Buses run Monday through Friday from 7 a.m. - midnight.

-- Seasonal Shuttles: PTS offers several free seasonal shuttles throughout the year.
-These include the free Holiday Shopping Shuttle and the free shuttle to Blue Grass Airport at the start of the Thanksgiving, semester and spring breaks.
+- Seasonal Shuttles: Transportation Services offers free shuttle service to Blue Grass Airport at the start of the Thanksgiving, semester and spring breaks.

-- Lextran and the Colt Trolley: Beginning on July 1, 2015, all Lextran routes are free with your Wildcard ID, through the BluPass program.
+- Lextran: All Lextran routes are free with your Wildcard ID, through the BluPass program.
 Ride to the grocery store, mall, movies and more!
 Find a ride with Lextran through Google Transit.
-Lextran also operates the Colt Trolley, a free downtown circulator service.
-The trolleys run during lunchtime and late-night hours.

 - Ride Home Express: Ride Home Express is a University-coordinated charter bus service that travels to as many as 15 cities from UK’s campus during academic breaks.
 Tickets start at just $30 one-way and $55 round-trip.